With so many projects and tasks, how do you know which ones to prioritize?

 Some best practices for using the RICE framework for prioritization include:

-- Using both quantitative and qualitative analysis for precision, and
+• Using both quantitative and qualitative analysis for precision

-According to Karol Kłaczyński, Scrum Product Owner, Scrum Master, and Head of Product at Brand24, objectivity should be the focus here:
+According to Karol Kłaczyński, Scrum Product Owner, Scrum Master, and Head of Product at Brand24, cross-functional analysis should be the focus here:

 What are some alternatives to the RICE prioritization method?

-Some widely used alternatives to the RICE scoring framework include:
+Some widely used alternatives to the RICE scoring framework include prioritization methods such as:

 All of these methods come with certain pros and cons, so there’s no telling which one is truly the best.